 Fluoropolymer Wire

-Fluoropolymer AWM wire uses fluorinated polymer compounds — FEP, PTFE, and PFA — as the insulation material, providing the highest combination of thermal performance, chemical resistance, and electrical insulation integrity available in the AWM wire range.
-All three fluoropolymers are chemically inert, resistant to virtually all industrial acids, alkalis, solvents, and fuels, and maintain their insulation properties at temperatures from −60°C to 200°C or above — making fluoropolymer wire the specification for internal wiring in chemical processing equipment, laboratory instruments, semiconductor manufacturing equipment, and any application where both elevated temperature and chemical exposure occur simultaneously.
+Fluoropolymer AWM wire uses fluorinated polymer compounds — FEP, PTFE, and PFA — as the insulation material, providing a high combination of thermal performance, chemical resistance, and electrical insulation integrity within the AWM wire range.
+All three fluoropolymers are chemically inert, resistant to a wide range of industrial acids, alkalis, solvents, and fuels, and maintain their insulation properties at temperatures from −60°C up to 200°C or above.
+This makes fluoropolymer wire a common specification for internal wiring in chemical processing equipment, laboratory instruments, and semiconductor manufacturing equipment, and for applications where elevated temperature and chemical exposure occur together.

-CableApex produces fluoropolymer AWM wire under UL Follow-Up Service File No. E333030, covering three styles — FEP (UL 1332), PTFE (UL 1659), and PFA (UL 10362) — each with distinct processing characteristics and specific performance advantages.
-All styles comply with RoHS and REACH.
+CableApex supplies fluoropolymer AWM wire as a UL Recognized Component — file on record — covering three styles, FEP (UL 1332), PTFE (UL 1659), and PFA (UL 10362), each with distinct processing characteristics and selection advantages.
+All three comply with RoHS and REACH, in the AWG ranges according to each UL style.

 |---|---|---|---|---|